Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 - SMU is 4-2 against the spread and 7-0 overall when the team scores more than 17.3 points.

-- The Mustangs have 10 giveaways this season, while the Cougars have 13 takeaways .
+- This year the Mustangs have 10 turnovers, three fewer than the Cougars have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.